 When we think that what we intuitively want or how we’re feeling isn’t the right thing to do, we begin to doubt ourselves.

 Not only do we trust ourselves less over time, but we’ll also start reading people and scanning our environment for the right answer.
-Little kids get really good at reading the situation and figuring out what the right thing to say or do at that moment to get a kudos – to get a smile – to get some affection and love from their environment.
+Little kids get really good at reading the situation and figuring out the right thing to say or do at that moment to get kudos, a smile, or some affection and love from their environment.

 In some cultures, the change in the child’s tone might signify maturity or a considerate child.
 And maybe that’s true, depending on the age of the child.

-But if we’re talking about a child younger than seven years of age (who cognitively is unable to grasp other people’s points of views based on normal human brain development), self-censorship is not only the beginning of learning how to lose one’s authenticity but also the start of distrusting oneself.
+But if we’re talking about a child younger than seven years of age (who is cognitively unable to grasp other people’s points of view based on normal human brain development), self-censorship is not only the beginning of learning how to lose one’s authenticity but also the start of distrusting oneself.

-Over time, we held back on our impulses and dismissed our calling in the moment.
+Over time, we held back on our impulses and dismissed our calling at the moment.
 The more we did this, the more we distrusted ourselves.
-We couldn’t be sure if our impulses are “right” or “good” or will “please” those around us, or worse, bring punishment.
+We couldn’t be sure if our impulses are “right” or “good” or would “please” those around us, or worse, bring punishment.

 Since this isn’t a parenting blog, we won’t focus on parenting.
 But there is a way to not succumb to every whim of the child and still validate and hold the child’s truth with empathy.
 I’ll leave this here from trauma and addiction expert Dr. Gabor Maté: